MantasTech/Restaurant-Database/Pizza Restaurant Project.md

 ## 📊 Data Visualization

-To finalize the data insights that i get from SQL queries i chose the Looker Studio to make an interactive dashboard and present the key metrics.
+To finalize the data insights obtained from SQL queries, I chose the Looker Studio to make an interactive dashboard and present the key metrics.

 Looker Studio [link](https://lookerstudio.google.com/reporting/ccbfff85-91a8-428c-901f-695bae4161c9)